 In this unit plan, students develop their knowledge of food and product development to produce a snack bar for a specific target market.

-Download the Food for energy – unit plan (see below).
+Download the unit plan below.

 - To consider what factors influence our food choices.